 Since so many students don’t have a car anyway, letting them walk to your tasting venue is a fabulous idea.
 And of course, students nowadays are more responsible than before and frown heavily on drink-driving, so having a handy drinking/tasting venue within walking distance is a double whammy of wonderfulness.

 One road over, on Church Street, is Brampton Wine Studio.
-This tiny space has recently expanded, which in itself is proof of its popularity among students, tourists and other Stellenbosch residents.
+This vibey space is very popular amongst students, tourists and other Stellenbosch residents and is always buzzing with creativity and fun!
 Brampton is a determinedly good-value offering (something which obviously appeals to students) but the Studio is no tacky dive, rather a bright, lively, easy-going place to grab a glass of wine at the end of the day.

-The new kid on the block of tasting room/wine bars is Bartinney.
+Just around the corner (on Bird Street) is the bussling Bartinney Wine Bar.
 Personally speaking, I would always go out to this farm to taste their wine if I could, because the view from their Banghoek tasting room is incomparable.
 But convenience rules these days and for many, the best way to try the wines is in town.
 It’s a shabby-chic affair with lots of dark wood and leather inside, which is the perfect foil to set off the dazzling array of mainly white wines.

 If you’re on a budget, the second label of Noble Savage will be your tipple of choice, but the combination of good glassware and a sophisticated, yet friendly atmosphere will make you feel like you’re drinking a million dollars.
 Why drive to your drink when your drink can come to you?